Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Network Optimization via Generative Diffusion Models

 After training, when the channel conditions change again, the GDM network ${\bm{\epsilon}}_\theta$ is capable of efficiently generating the corresponding optimal solution according to~\eqref{denoise}. \end{enumerate}

 \begin{rem} The Algorithm~\ref{sddfaeg} is designed for scenarios where an optimal solution needs to be obtained under specific environmental conditions.
 However, in intelligent networking, there are many situations where the value of the objective function is not immediately obtained after executing a solution in the environment~\cite{feriani2021single,yu2019deep}.
 A typical example of this is the service provider selection problem, where tasks from users are allocated across various servers, each of which is with unique computing capability~\cite{du2023enabling,zhou2010novel,du2023generative}.
 The total utility of all users, which is designed as the objective function to be maximized, can only be calculated after a long period of the allocation process.
 As a result, a decision-making process, such as allocating user tasks to desired servers, has to be modeled by forming a Markov chain~\cite{ching2006markov}.
 In such cases, our proposed Algorithm~\ref{sddfaeg} remains useful with minor adjustments.
 Specifically, the reward part in Algorithm~\ref{sddfaeg} (lines 7-13) needs to be adjusted to take into account the dynamics of the Markov chain and add the discount factor in the loss function model.
-More details on how to do this, along with examples, are discussed in Section~\ref{section3}. \end{rem} \begin{rem} In situations where expert strategies are not available for guidance, GDM can leverage a solution evaluation network during the training phase.
-This is inspired by the Q-network commonly used in DRL~\cite{xu2020service,ohira2021novel,iqbal2021double}.
-The solution evaluation network estimates the quality of a given solution, e.g., the power allocation scheme in the discussed example, under specific environmental conditions.
-This quality assessment guides the GDM during its iterative denoising process.
-Moreover, other advanced techniques from the DRL field can be adopted to make GDM training even more efficient.
-For example, the double Q-learning technique~\cite{hasselt2010double}, which aims at reducing over-estimation in Q-learning, can be adopted.
-This approach maintains two Q-networks, using the smaller Q-value for updates, thus offering a conservative estimate and mitigating over-optimistic solution assessments~\cite{hasselt2010double,vimal2020energy}.
-Incorporating such methods can augment GDM training, promoting robustness and efficiency. \end{rem}
+More details on how to do this, along with examples, are discussed in Section~\ref{section3}. \end{rem}